dipanjank/comet-commonsense/README.md

 # Cleanup TO-DOs

-* Simplify class hiearchy of GenerationTrainer
+* Simplify class hierarchy of GenerationTrainer
 * Add evaluation methods from upstream repository
 * Verify that the code works
 * Investigate if the OpenAI code can be replaced by existing packages